graphql-rust/juniper/docs/book/content/schema/schemas_and_mutations.md

 # Schemas

-A schema consists of two types: a query object and a mutation object (Juniper does not support subscriptions yet).
-These two define the root query fields and mutations of the schema, respectively.
+A schema consists of three types: a query object, a mutation object, and a subscription object.
+These three define the root query fields, mutations and subscriptions of the schema, respectively.

+The usage of subscriptions is a little different from the mutation and query objects, so there is a specific [section][section] that discusses them.

 Both query and mutation objects are regular GraphQL objects, defined like any other object in Juniper.
-The mutation object, however, is optional since schemas can be read-only.
+The mutation and subscription object, however, is optional since schemas can be read-only and without subscriptions as well.
+If mutations/subscriptions functionality is not needed, consider using [EmptyMutation][EmptyMutation]/[EmptySubscription][EmptySubscription].

 In Juniper, the `RootNode` type represents a schema.
 You usually don't have to create this object yourself: see the framework integrations for [Iron](../servers/iron.md)